JetBrains/kotlin-web-site/pages/docs/tutorials/spring-boot-restful-db.md

    </div>

 3. Execute all POST requests.
-Use the green **Run** icon in the gutter to the request declaration.
+Use the green **Run** icon in the gutter next to the request declaration.
    These requests write the text messages to the database.

     ![Run HTTP POST requests]({{ url_for('tutorial_img', filename='spring-boot-restful/spring-boot-run-http-request.png') }})